LukasJanusk/Secret-Santa/README.md

 Replace "your_gmail_app_key" with your Gmail App password.
 You can generate this password via your Google account settings.

+1. select manage "Google" account.

+2. Under security Turn on 2-step Verification

+3. In the search field of google account type and select "App passwords"

+4. Select app name and create password.
+This generated passowrd will be password used inside sender.json

 ### 2. **Create `participants.json`**

 This file contains an array of participants, each with a name and an email address.
 There must be a minimum of 3 participants.